has been the source of a lot of laughter since it came to New Zealand television screens.

 Only in New Zealand, eh?

-The question: "Name something that gives you support."
+"Name something that gives you support."

 This one's the gift that keeps on giving.
 First of all, Ben seems pretty stoked with that answer and he should be.
 That's the kind of one liner a comic might work into a set.